 only available in very early spring. and NOT available at this time

-Asimina triloba potted plants are in 9.5" deep tree pots and are $81000 each plus Boxing & UPS shipping.
+Asimina triloba potted plants are in 9.5" deep tree pots and are $10.00 each plus Boxing & UPS shipping.
 Plants currently available are approximately 24 inches tall.
 Two or more trees are needed for fruit production.

 Please contact us by email with your address & zip code and number of plants needed for shipping charges on potted plants